Mitigating the Impact of Uncertain Wildfire Risk on Power Grids through Topology Control: System Modeling

-The optimization problem in \eqref{eq:preventive} aims to minimize the sum of the nominal generation costs, the expected ramping costs, and the expected value of lost load over all the outage scenarios.
-The cost coefficients can be set up to accommodate different system design needs, such as prioritization of nominal generation over ramping and load shed, or the other way around; the actual cost coefficients that are used for the formulation are discussed in Section \ref{sec:results}.
-Under a budget of switching at most $\bm \beta$ lines, constraints in \eqref{eq:prev_1_gen_limits} -- \eqref{eq:prev_budget} represent the limits on the first stage decision variables.
-The second stage constraints in \eqref{eq:prev_ref_bus} -- \eqref{eq:prev_pf_ub_off} enforce the operating limits for the second stage variables and the post-outage DC power flow physics depending on the active status of the lines.
-The line switching operations $z_{ij}^{\text{on}}$ and $z_{ij}^{\text{off}}$ are coupled with the line outage scenarios $\xi_{ij}^s$ to compute the active status of line $(i, j)$ for scenario $s \in \mathcal S$.
-Specifically, the thermal limits in \eqref{eq:prev_thermal_limits_on} -- \eqref{eq:prev_thermal_limits_off} and the DC power flow constraints in \eqref{eq:prev_pf_lb_on} -- \eqref{eq:prev_pf_ub_off} for a line $(i, j) \in \mathcal E$ are enforced only under the following two conditions: (1) $\xi_{ij}^s = 1$, $(1-z_{ij}^{\text{on}}) = 1$ with $(i, j) \in \mathcal E^{\text{on}}$ or (2) $\xi_{ij}^s = 1$, $z_{ij}^{\text{off}} = 1$ with $(i, j) \in \mathcal E^{\text{off}}$.
-In all other cases, trivial bounds using big $\bm M$ constraints are enforced.
+The optimization problem in \eqref{eq:preventive} minimizes the sum of the nominal generation costs, the expected ramping costs, and the expected value of lost load over all PSPS scenarios.
+Under a budget of switching at most $\bm \beta$ lines, constraints in \eqref{eq:prev_1_gen_limits} -- \eqref{eq:prev_budget} represent the limits on the first stage variables.
+The constraints in \eqref{eq:prev_ref_bus} -- \eqref{eq:prev_kcl} enforce the operating limits for the second-stage variables and the post-PSPS DC power flow physics.
+Specifically, line switching decisions $z_{ij}$ are coupled with the line PSPS scenarios $\xi_{ij}^s$ to compute the topology status of line $(i, j)$ for scenario $s \in \mathcal S$.
+The thermal limits in \eqref{eq:prev_thermal_limits_on} and the DC power flow constraints in \eqref{eq:prev_pf_lb_on}, \eqref{eq:prev_pf_ub_on} for a line $(i, j) \in \mathcal E$ are enforced only under the following condition: $\xi_{ij}^s = 1$, $(1-z_{ij}) = 1$.
+T trivial bounds using big $\bm M$ constraints are enforced in all other cases.
+The next section describes the extension of the pre-event to post-event topology control problem.